Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Conley pulled a face, but subsided again.
 Down and despondent though the mood was, it was still the best reaction they’d had to an escape plan yet.
 Nobody had stormed away to be alone, at least.

-Holly cast a tearful look around "...But… Ray, you’re talking about killing people so we get to live…"
+Holly cast a tearful look around "...But...
+Ray, you’re talking about killing people so we get to live..."

 "...I know."

 "They’re *not - "* Cook began.

 "They are, Cook," Spears told him.
 "Or they could be.
 Should be.
-Holly’s right, we shouldn’t forget that…" he gave Holly a small smile that was barely more than a spasm at the corners of his mouth "...but God forgive me I’m willing to do it."
+Holly’s right, we shouldn’t forget that..." he gave Holly a small smile that was barely more than a spasm at the corners of his mouth "...but God forgive me I’m willing to do it."

 "Yeah," Ray agreed.
 Cook nodded, as did Berry and Choi.
 A few seconds later, Conley sighed and nodded as well with painful reluctance.
 Holly looked around at them all, then shut her eyes and nodded.